 I love Matt’s blog and I recently discovered I Am Aileen, a Batanes-born Filipina traveler who temporarily calls Belgium as her home.
-She was featured in Nomadic Matt’s travel blog and I love her Antwerp piece which appeared on NatGeo.
+She was featured in Nomadic Matt’s travel blog.
+Her Antwerp piece which appeared on NatGeo was such an inspiration.

 And I am currently reading Tim Ferris The 4-Hour Work Week, it offers fabulous life-hacks on travelling (I have a pdf file and willing to share but it’s available on amazon if you have the bucks and on if you don’t).

-When I started blogging and bribing friends to visit this site, a colleague at work told me she was inspired by Just One Way Ticket.
-It was an inspiring blog site and her blog about Japan really inspired me to visit that country, I told myself: very soon because she’ll wait for me.
+When I started blogging and bribing friends to visit this site, a colleague at work told me she was inspired by Just One Way Ticket and indeed it was.
+Her blog about Japan really inspired me to visit that country and I told myself: very soon!

 These travel bloggers continues to break the stereotyped mindset in bold letters: one can travel to places even if you are not rich.

-When I traveled solo to a faraway province in the Philippines, I found out it can be done.
+When I traveled solo to a remote province in the Philippines, I found out it can be done.
 It is indeed possible!
-And travelling solo is rewarding.
-One only needs to rely on resourcefulness, instinct, common sense and contacts.
+Travelling solo was rewarding too.
+One needs to rely on resourcefulness, instinct, common sense, research and contacts.

 Travelling had always been a dream for me, a passion that burns stronger than ever.
 As a child I’ve never been on any trip to the beach, to a museum or any other historical sites but don’t be mistaken, my childhood had been full of laughter and simplicity.
-I grew up in a decade where travelling is only for the rich.
-I grew up in a culture that is not yet open to that way of life (even now, family would sarcastically tell me ang yaman mo naman, lakwatsa ka ng lakwatsa).
+It was because I grew up in a decade where travelling is only for the rich and in a culture that is not yet open to that way of life (even now, family would sarcastically tell me ang yaman mo naman, lakwatsa ka ng lakwatsa).
 And who can blame them?
-I grew up poor where food on the table is a priority and travelling is an out of this world idea.
+Food on the table is a priority and travelling is an out of this world idea when you are poor.

 But after a few years, a lot had changed.
 A new way of life emerged, new or old ideas about how one should live a balanced life started to occupy a space in people’s mind.
 In parallel with the fast changing technology came the boon of people exposed to the idea of travelling, of You Only Live Once phrases.
 People are upping the ante of their lifestyle, even in the third world country.

 And then there is Do-It-Yourself or DIY, popular to couples or solo backpackers.
-DIY’s cut your expenses to almost 3/4 of the normal travel money.
-And true, your 50 peso bill can go the distance in the Philippines.
+DIY’s cut your expenses to almost 3/4 of the normal travel money but this would depend on your level of comfort.
+Your change can go the distance in several parts of the Southeast Asia.

-Now, travelling is no longer for the rich but also for the average Juan and Juana.
+Now, travelling is no longer for the rich but also for the average people.

 Most often, I do DIY’s but it is not often applicable.
 On some travels, I join a group or require the help of a tour operator for practical, safety and financial reasons.
 Travelling in a group or with friends reduces travel expenses and shared experiences deepens connections.

-I started travelling a few years ago and recently because I am climbing a certain mountain.
-In that short span of time, I experienced a lot of struggles but I, too, can fill this page with what travelling and mountain climbing had contributed to my life.
+I started travelling a few years ago and I often lengthen my stay when climbing mountains to discover the area and in that span of time, I experienced a lot of struggles but I can fill this page with what travelling and mountain climbing had contributed to my life.

-The books I have read since I was a child described a beautiful world, travelling was like stepping out of those books.
-My eyes opened to a wide landscape of ideas, a whole new world of struggles, accomplishments, laughter and experiences one can not attain while walking at malls (spending the same amount of money that equals a day hike) or sitting on a sofa watching soap operas.
+The books I have read when I was a child described a beautiful world.
+Travelling was like stepping out of those books, my eyes opened to a wide landscape of ideas, a whole new world of struggles, accomplishments, laughter and experiences one can not attain while walking at malls (spending the same amount of money that equals a hike) or sitting on a sofa watching soap operas or buying things one doesn’t really need.

 I get the adrenaline rush when an adventure starts but I also get excited when its coming to an end.
 It meant I can plunge head-on again in the world of building buildings, anticipating its rigors and challenges.
 Meeting technical people and learning how a simple machine works.
 In the construction industry, learning never stops.
 You learn about how a doorknob works, how LED lights are manufactured.
 In short, how things are built and how they work.